Skip to main content

 Open – Partially Addressed

 DOD agreed with this recommendation.
-To address it, the Chief Digital and AI Officer (CDAO) developed the DOD Data, Analytics, and AI Adoption Strategy, released in November 2023, which includes guidance for DOD components on adopting and scaling AI capabilities, with a forthcoming decision aid framework appendix.
+To address it, the Chief Digital and AI Officer (CDAO) has taken and is planning to take several actions.
+For example, in November 2023, CDAO developed the DOD Data, Analytics, and AI Adoption Strategy, which includes guidance for DOD components on adopting and scaling AI capabilities.
+As of May 2025, DOD reported that CDAO has drafted a decision aid framework appendix to the strategy that is going through internal review.
+Additionally, in December 2024, DOD issued a federated AI construct implementation plan that introduces the management and performance assessment approach CDAO will employ across the department.
 DOD is also planning to pursue an iterative approach to identifying best practices for acquisition of data, analytics, and AI, including forthcoming information on DOD access to AI training data, guidelines for generative AI, a steering group on acquisition and contracting practices for business models, and establishing a contracting vehicle for acquiring enterprise solutions.
+These planned activities have the potential to address the recommendation.
+We will continue to assess DOD's efforts as it implements its plans.

 Department of the Army After DOD issues department-wide AI acquisition guidance, the Secretary of the Army should establish service-specific AI acquisition guidance that includes oversight processes and clear goals for these acquisitions, and leverages key private company factors, as appropriate.
 (Recommendation 2)